Effective: April 4, 1996

 The Safety and Disaster Committee members are members of the Emergency Response Team as well as additional faculty, staff and students that are appointed to be building contact people.

-- Participate in NIMS (National Incident Management System) and trainings.
+- Participate in campus appropriate safety trainings including the NIMS (National Incident Management System) training series.

-- Participate in table top and live drills.
+- Participate in applicable campus table top and live drills.

 - Promote awareness of safety and training to reduce the costs associated with accident losses.